Should I be tested?

-- Self-isolation means separating yourself from others to keep your germs from spreading.
+- Self-isolate.
+Separate yourself from others to keep your germs from spreading.
+Follow isolation guidelines.

 Monitor your symptoms

-- Follow the advice of your doctor or local health department.
-If you feel like you need medical care, call ahead before visiting your doctor.
+- If you feel like you need medical care, call ahead before visiting your doctor or urgent care center

 - Look for emergency warning signs* for COVID-19.
 If someone is showing any of these signs, call 9-1-1 to seek emergency medical care immediately: